Conversations with Death

 - Celebration of Life

-- Sitting Shiva: Jewish ritual of sitting for 7 days with family, thereby allowing the world to stop and grieving together.
+- Sitting Shiva: Jewish ritual of sitting for 7 days with family, thereby allowing your world to stop and grieving together.

 - Creative touchstones: